MHawksworth/scaladbtest/README.markdown

 As long as you've specified your DBT file in the correct location, everything should just work out of the box.
-Before your tests are run, scaladbtest will parse your dbt files and load everything in the database.
+Before your tests are run, scaladbtest will parse your DBT files and load everything into the database.
 You can even specify multiple DBT files to *scalaDbTester.onBefore()* if you wish.

 After your tests are run, scaladbtest will naturally clean out all the data.